 Does Medicare cover dental crowns?

 No, Medicare will not cover the cost of crowns.
-If this is important to you, you’re better off pursuing a Part C plan or paying for your own dental insurance through a private company.
+If this is important, you’re better off pursuing a Part C plan or paying for your dental insurance through a private company.

 Does Medicare pay for wisdom teeth removal?